intro-to-text-analysis-F23/syllabus/README.md

     - Due week 5 (5 points): Schedule a meeting with me to discuss ideas for your final project.
 You must have a meeting scheduled on the calendar **by 10am before the start of class (the meeting can happen later that week, if needed).**
     - Due week 8 (15 points): Project proposal **due by 10am before the start of class.**
     - Due week 13 (60 points): Final project **due by 10am before the start of class.**
-    - Due week 13/14 (20 points): In-class project presentations.
+    - Due week 13/14 (20 points): In-class project presentations (15 points for the presentation, 5 points for questions)

      <br>